cosmos/sdk-tutorials/b9lab-content/3-main-concepts/15-migrations.md

 </HighlightBox>

+## Next up

+You are all caught up on migrations.
+Have a look at the code samples below or head to the [next section](./16-ibc) to learn about the Inter-Blockchain Communication Protocol.

 <ExpansionPanel title="Show me some code for my checkers blockchain">

-Until now, the code samples you have seen were meant to build your checkers blockchain from the ground up.
+The code samples you have seen until now were meant to build your checkers blockchain from the ground up.
 Now, imagine you have built it from scratch.
-It has been running in production for some time, with games created, played on, won and lost.
-Given its success, and following player feedback, you decide to introduce leaderboards.
+It has been running in production for some time with games created, played on, won, and lost.
+Given its success and following player feedback, you decide to introduce leaderboards.
 In particular:

-* Any player who has **ever** played should have a tally of games won, lost, drawn and forfeited.
+* Any player who has **ever** played should have a tally of games won, lost, drawn, and forfeited.
-* There should be a leaderboard that lists the players with the most wins, but in limited number.
+* There should be a leaderboard that lists the players with the most wins, but in limited numbers.
 For instance only with the top 100 scores.
-* In order to increase engagement, at equal scores, a player that reached that score the most recently takes precedence over an _older_ contender.
+* To increase engagement, the player with the most recent score takes precedence over an _older_ contender with equal score.

-It is not good enough to introduce a leaderboard for players winning and losing from now on.
+It is not good enough to introduce a leaderboard for players winning and losing.
 You want to start with all those that played in the past.
-You are in luck because all past games, and their outcomes, have been kept in the chain state.
-What you now need to do is go through them and update the players with their tallies, and add the leaderboard.
+You are in luck because all past games and their outcomes have been kept in the chain state.
+What you now need to do is go through them and update the players with their tallies and add the leaderboard.

-To disambiguate, call your existing version v1, and your new one, v2, with the leaderboard.
+Call your existing version v1 and your new one, v2, with the leaderboard to disambiguate.

-## New Information
+## New information

-Of course you need new data structures for your v2.
-No need to expand too long on it, so, with the use of Starport, you have:
+Of course, you need new data structures for your v2.
+With Starport you have:

 1. A way to store each player's information:
     ```protobuf